 Mr Bob Sydes (Honorary Secretary)

-Bob has been active in archaeology for over 30 years.
+Bob has been active in archaeology for over 40 years.
 He began his career on a number of major urban excavations in Northampton, Hull and Lincoln, before managing the South Yorkshire Archaeology Field Unit for eight years.
 In 1993, he moved to the curatorial side of local government and headed up the new development control archaeology service at Cambridgeshire County Council followed by a move to the Unitary Council of Bath & North East Somerset in 1996 as their Archaeological Officer, responsible for development control archaeology, policy and strategy.
-His current role as Heritage & Environment Manager for North Yorkshire County Council involves coordination of ecology, archaeology, building conservation, landscape and countryside management.
-Improving the evidence base, developing understanding and prioritising community delivery are the key drivers behind this work.
+As Heritage & Environment Manager for North Yorkshire County Council between 2006 to 2010 he was responsible for the coordination of ecology, archaeology, building conservation, landscape and countryside management specialisms for development management and planning policy.
+Bob is presently employed by the City of York Council as Heritage Renaissance Officer, responsible for managing and delivering a variety of historic environment projects including: a public realm strategy; historic environment characterisation; conservation area appraisals and a wayfinding strategy for York.
 He brings a broad range of skills and experience to the CBA.

 Mr Jim Thomas (Treasurer)